 Curate your friendships

-Say no more often; and practice not saying sorry with it!
+Practice saying no to things that will over-extend you or don't sit well with you.
 Speak out about what things you like and ask for what you need.
+Put your energy into the things that make your life richer and more rewarding.
 Over-extending ourselves on things we don't want to be doing is draining, whereas working on things you care about makes you feel fulfilled, even when the mahi is hard.
 Spend your time on things that bring you joy and achievement.

 May we suggest a long bath with epsom salts or an oat soak, followed by nourishing natural oils for face and body?
 Oh you know us well!
 But seriously, our cleansing and natural beauty rituals really help set us up for feeling good!